 Close the valve at 32 minutes [1] to use the gradient of the binary pump to elute 8-oxodGuo from the second column to get a sharp chromatographic peak [2-LM].

-CU: Talent closes the valve.
+CU: Talent closes the valve. {Comment: This shot was not filmed because there was a problem in the equipment that precluded method running}

 Figure 2 – Video editor: emphasize Figure 2A, and the yellow lines.
 Put TEXT: 32-46 min on Figure 2A

+Added shot: CU: Talent shows the chromatogram indicating standard has eluted from the two columns connected.

 For analysis of 1,N6-dAdo and 1,N2-dGuo, elute a C18 column coupled to a C18 security guard cartridge with a gradient of solvent A and B at a flow rate of 130 microliters per minute and 25 degrees Celsius [1-TXT].